Nastas95/SteamClip/README.md

 # **WHY**

-Steam uses m4s file format for video and audio that then are layered in a single video output Exporting to mp4 from Steam itself is possible, but that leads to heavy visual artifacts in my testing Those artifacts are not present when using ffmpeg to convert m4s files to mp4 (or other formats)
+Steam uses m4s file format for video and audio that then are layered in a single video output.

+Exporting to mp4 from Steam itself is possible, but that leads to heavy visual artifacts in my testing.

+Those artifacts are not present when using ffmpeg to convert m4s files to mp4 (or other formats)

 This script was created to save glitch-free .mp4 clips and share them to my phone via Kde connect, especially clips longer than 1 minute